JanviBh249/Internship-Journey-/README.md

 ## 🎯 Conclusion

 This internship at CodTechIT Solutions has been a rewarding experience in exploring various aspects of data analytics and machine learning.
-Through hands-on projects, I've gained valuable insights into real-world applications of statistical analysis, predictive modeling, and deep learning.
-The tasks undertaken have not only enhanced my technical skills but also sharpened my ability to interpret data and derive actionable insights.
+Through hands-on projects, I've gained valuable insights into real-world applications of statistical analysis, predictive modeling.
+The tasks undertaken have enhanced my ability to interpret data and derive actionable insights.
 I look forward to applying these learnings in my future academic and professional endeavors.

 ## 📂 Work Folder